cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 **DATABASE MODELS**

-Django uses the concept of models to abstract data-content and data-structure from the "database type".
+* Django uses the concept of models to abstract data-content and data-structure from the "database type".

-This is fantastic, and it allows the developer to not worry about the specificity of databases.
+* This is fantastic, and it allows the developer to not worry about the specificity of databases.
 The developer can remain certain it will be easy to port the application to whatever database engine the client requires!

-A few database models were created to allow the Django website to function
+* A few database models were created to allow the Django website to function

+* A **'Foreign-Key'** is used between video films and video-film-genre, creating a relationship

 |Model|Purpose|Model Implementation|
 |-----|-------|--------------------|